 Map of Lunghua (Lunghwa) civilian camp, Shanghai.
 Courtesy Rick McGrath.
 This essay by Simon Sellars was originally published in J.G.
 Ballard: Visions and Revisions, Jeannette Baxter and Roland Wymer, eds (Basingstoke and New York: Palgrave Macmillan, 2012), pp. 230-48.
 Reproduced with thanks.
 The essay can be considered a companion piece to Sellars’ earlier ‘Extreme Possibilities: […]

-All photography is by Simon Sellars, taken in Christchurch 2010.
+All photos by Simon Sellars, Christchurch 2011.
 This piece was written in April 2011.
 It was originally published in October 2011 as the Afterword to Changing the Climate: Utopia, Dystopia and Catastrophe, eds Andrew Milner, Simon Sellars and Verity Burgmann (Melbourne: Arena Publications, 2011).
-TWO OBSERVATIONS While this volume was being prepared, […]
+TWO OBSERVATIONS While this volume was being prepared, the Tohoku earthquake […]

 Cover of Obelisk i inne eseje (2009), a Polish translation of Bey’s essays.
 Hakim Bey: Repopulating the Temporary Autonomous Zone, by Simon Sellars.
 Originally published in Journal for the Study of Radicalism, Volume 4, Number 2, 2010, pp. 83-108.
 The poet and essayist Peter Lamborn Wilson is widely known for his anarchist manifesto “The Temporary […]